-A duodenal diverticulum (the plural of which is diverticula) is a pouch attached to the duodenum, the first part of the small intestine just past the stomach.
+A duodenal diverticulum (the plural of which is diverticula) is a pouch attached to the duodenum, the second part of the small intestine just past the stomach.

 A second, rare type of diverticulum is referred to as an "intramural" diverticulum.
 It does not protrude from the duodenum.
 Rather, it protrudes into the duodenal lumen (the hollow inside of the duodenum through which digesting food flows).
 Both types of diverticula, extramural and intramural, communicate with the lumen of the duodenum so that contents of the duodenum can enter the diverticulum.

 The cause of extramural diverticula is not definitively known; however, they are believed to be acquired (not present from birth) due to a herniation (protrusion) of the duodenum through a defect in the muscle of the wall of the duodenum, perhaps in an area where arteries pass through the intestinal muscle to nourish the lining of the intestine.

 The cause of intramural diverticula is not clear; however, they are believed to be congenital, that is, present from birth, and may occur as a developmental abnormality of the intestine in the fetus.

 Intramural duodenal diverticula most commonly cause obstruction of the duodenum when the diverticulum fills with ingested material.
 They are commonly diagnosed by barium X-ray studies of the upper gastrointestinal tract but also are seen with upper gastrointestinal endoscopy.

 Intramural diverticula are surgically removed through an incision in the wall of the duodenum, although there are reports of treatment using non-surgical, endoscopic means to incise or open up the diverticula so that material does not collect within them.